Alternate Rogue

 7th-level Saboteur Archetype feature

-Your skill allows you to formulate and use your Explosives quickly.
+Your skill allows you to concoct and use Explosives quickly.
 You can use a bonus action on your turn to expend Exploit Dice to craft a Saboteur Explosive you know.

 Sabotage